MicrosoftDocs/visualstudio-docs/docs/ide/managing-application-settings-dotnet.md

 ---
 # Manage application settings (.NET)

 Application settings enable you to store application information dynamically.
-Settings allow you to store information on the client computer that should not be included in the application code (for example a connection string), user preferences and other information you need at runtime.
+Settings allow you to store information on the client computer that should not be included in the application code (for example a connection string), user preferences, and other information you need at runtime.

 Application settings replace the dynamic properties used in earlier versions of Visual Studio.

 Each application setting must have a unique name.
-The name can be any combination of letters, numbers, or an underscore that does not start with a number, and it cannot contain spaces.
-The name can be changed through the `Name` property.
+The name can be any combination of letters, numbers, or an underscore that does not start with a number, and it cannot have spaces.
+The name is changed through the `Name` property.

-Application settings can be stored as any data type that can be serialized to XML or has a `TypeConverter` that implements `ToString`/`FromString`.
+Application settings can be stored as any data type that is serialized to XML or has a `TypeConverter` that implements `ToString`/`FromString`.
 The most common types are `String`, `Integer`, and `Boolean`, but you can also store values as <xref:System.Drawing.Color>, <xref:System.Object>, or as a connection string.

-Application settings also contain a value.
+Application settings also hold a value.
 The value is set with the **Value** property and must match the data type of the setting.

 In addition, application settings can be bound to a property of a form or control at design time.